Complex Monge-Amp\`ere equation for positive $(p,p)$-forms on compact K\"ahler manifolds: Introduction

 In 1978, S.T.
-Yau \cite{Yau78} showed the existence of solutions to the complex Monge-Amp\`ere equation, which was used to prescribe volume forms of K\"ahler metrics on compact K\"ahler manifolds.
-Since Ricci curvature is given by second-order variations of the volume form, this shows the existence of Ricci-flat K\"ahler metrics on compact K\"ahler manifolds with $c_1(M) = 0$.
-More precisely, Yau's theorem shows that given a $(1,1)$ form $\Psi$ in $c_1(M)$ and a K\"ahler class $[\omega]$, there is a unique K\"ahler metric $\omega'$ in $[\omega]$ such that
+Yau \cite{Yau78} solved the complex Monge-Amp\`ere equation and used it to show the existence of K\"ahler metrics with prescribed volume forms on compact K\"ahler manifolds.
+Since for K\"ahler manifolds, the Ricci curvature is given by second-order variations of $\log$ of the volume form, this proves the existence of Ricci-flat K\"ahler metrics on compact K\"ahler manifolds with $c_1(M) = 0$.
+More precisely, Yau's theorem shows that given a $(1,1)$-form $\Psi$ in $c_1(M)$ and a K\"ahler class $[\omega]$, there exists a unique K\"ahler metric $\omega'$ in $[\omega]$ such that